 F. Spiritual Center of Chinatown: Kong Chow Temple

-Chinatown is home to several spiritual centers, each offering a glimpse into the rich tapestry of religious and cultural practices.
+Chinatown has several spiritual centers, each offering a glimpse into the rich tapestry of religious and cultural practices.
 One of them is the Kong Chow Temple.

 The Kong Chow Temple, dedicated to the Chinese deity Guan Yu, is a place where visitors can experience the spiritual side of Chinatown.

-The temple’s detailed design and vivid colors highlight its cultural significance, inviting visitors to explore its history and religious practices.
+Located above the United States Postal Office branch in Chinatown, the temple’s detailed interior and vivid colors highlight its cultural significance, inviting visitors to explore its history and religious practices.

 G. Another Spiritual Center: Tin How Temple